-ENSO QUICK LOOK May 16, 2007 A monthly summary of the status of El Niño, La Niña and the Southern Oscillation, or "ENSO"
+ENSO QUICK LOOK June 20, 2007 A monthly summary of the status of El Niño, La Niña and the Southern Oscillation, or "ENSO"

-As of mid-May conditions in the tropical Pacific are suggestive of La Niña development.
-Currently equatorial sea surface temperatures (SSTs) are much below average in the eastern Pacific and along the coast of Peru.
-Based on the latest observations and forecasts, there is a 55 percent probability of developing La Nina conditions over the coming season.
+As of mid-June the cooling trend suggestive of La Niã development has slowed, and eastern Pacific SST anomalies have retracted since the beginning of June.
+However, current equatorial sea surface temperatures (SSTs) are much below average in the far eastern Pacific and along the coast of Peru.
+Based on the latest observations and forecasts, there is a 55 percent probability of developing La Niã conditions over the coming season.